 Answer: (c) 552

-Explanation: The maximum strength of the Lok Sabha is fixed at 552 members – 530 members from states, 20 members from Union Territories, and 2 members (Anglo-Indians) nominated by the President (this nomination provision is now effectively revoked by the 104th Amendment Act, 2019, though the constitutional maximum remains).
+Explanation: The constitutional ceiling is 552: 530 from states, 20 from Union Territories, and 2 nominated Anglo-Indian members.
+Note that the nomination provision was effectively removed by the 104th Amendment, but the maximum number in the constitution remains unchanged.

 Q13.
 Which Constitutional Amendment Act lowered the voting age from 21 years to 18 years?